ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 This section always applies, as related to common configuration parameters.

-* For the HKDF Algorithm 'hkdf', the Group Manager SHOULD use the same default value defined in {{Section 3.2 of RFC8613}}, i.e., HKDF SHA-256 (COSE algorithm encoding: -10).
+* For the HKDF Algorithm 'hkdf', the Group Manager SHOULD use HKDF SHA-256, defined as default in {{Section 3.2 of RFC8613}}.
+In the 'hkdf' parameter, this HKDF Algorithm is specified by the HMAC Algorithm HMAC 256/256 (COSE algorithm encoding: 5).

 * For the format 'cred_fmt' used for the authentication credentials in the group, the Group Manager SHOULD use CBOR Web Token (CWT) or CWT Claims Set (CCS) {{RFC8392}}, i.e., the COSE Header Parameter 'kcwt' and 'kccs', respectively.